 The Tumilaca la Chimba Site

-Based on visible tomb architecture, the cemetery has been separated into four sectors; three on the eastern slope of the ridge, and one on the western slope .
+Based on visible tomb architecture, the cemetery has been separated into four sectors; three on the eastern slope of the ridge, and one on the western slope.
+Future excavations will determine whether the three sectors on the eastern slope are in fact separate cemeteries.
 The excavations discussed in this paper were undertaken on the western slope, where the cemetery covers almost 1130 square meters.
 During the 2006 season, we excavated 120 square meters, essentially cutting a transect from the upper to lower areas of the ridge, and encountered approximately one tomb per four square meters.
 A total of twenty-seven tombs were excavated, and despite the looting, the excavations furnished interesting data.
 Looting had largely been restricted to cultural materials.
 Six (twenty-two percent) excavated tombs were determined to be intact, and even those which had been damaged revealed information on grave architecture and body position.
 Laboratory analysis of both cultural and biological materials is ongoing.
 However, observations in the field allow us to comment upon several aspects of mortuary behavior at Tumilaca la Chimba.
 In this paper we deal specifically with grave architecture, interment treatment, and grave goods, and compare the evidence with that from earlier and later cemeteries in Moquegua.

 Considerable variation in grave architecture is evident.
 All excavated tombs were roughly cylindrical in shape.
 All were subterranean, reaching an average depth of one meter, although many had above ground markers.
 Tombs were classified into three categories, based on wall construction; eleven were stone lined (tumba) (Fig. 3), ten were partially stone lined (hoyo con alguna construcion de piedras) (Fig. 4), and six were unlined (hoyo sin revestimiento de hoyos) (Fig. 5).
 There appears to be no spatial variation in tomb types, as variation in wall construction was evident throughout the western slope, and tombs of differing wall construction are found in association with one another.Fifteen tombs were further distinguished by an outer ring (Fig. 6).
 These encircle the subterranean structure and reach a height of approximately 0.5m.
 Outer rings are not exclusively associated with one type of wall construction, as examples of outer rings were found with all three tomb types.
 However, there does seem to be a spatial component to the distribution of outer rings, as outer rings were far more common in the middle or the bottom of the slope.
 The only example found in the upper slope was unusual in that it encircled two separate juvenile burials, whereas in all other cases the ring enclosed a single tomb.